If you are using an anti-virus software, please add the list of folders to exclude from antivirus scans. Folders to Exclude from Antivirus Scans

 The installer will notify you when the installation is complete

-- When the login screen appears, click anywhere in the Admin Username field and type the username of the person who will access the Admin Console.
+- In the login screen, click anywhere in the Admin Username field and type the username of an authorized Admin Console administrator.

-- In the Email Address field, type the email address that the system will associate to the username.
+- In the Email Address field, type the email address the system will associate to the username.
+The email address is used for features like password recovery and alerts.

-- Create a password that the user will enter to access the Admin Console.
+- Create a password for the administrator to access the Admin Console.
+The password must be at least eight characters long and contain one number.

 - Click Create and Log In.